 If you're comparing yourself to someone based on what you see on the surface then you'll never be satisfied.
 The only person you should compare yourself to is who you were yesterday.

-3. Not getting the basics right.
+3. Not getting the basics right is the last of the mistakes that triathletes make.
 Triathlon is a basic sport, though you wouldn't think it with how complicated some people make it and the devices available to measure everything.

 At it's heart it is swim, bike and run.
 Yes there are technicalities around how much training, what intensity and what type of training but primarily we should break it down by asking yourselves the following questions: